13 Best Cycling Shoes Reviewed and Compared

 The Mavic Cosmic Ultimate II has an Energy Full Carbon SLP outsole that is ultra-stiff, performing the best on the Index Energy Transfer scale for optimal power transfer.
 This is thanks to the think sole that keeps the feet has close to the pedal as possible, while the frame keeps that foot in place, with ample support to lock down the heel.

-This cycling shoe has a lace up design that was originally made for Taylor Phinney for the 2012 London Games.
+This pair of the best cycling shoes have a lace-up design that was originally made for Taylor Phinney for the 2012 London Games.
 It has an overall sleek appearance that just looks like it performs well, and this is so true.
-The Empire ACC is a lightweight shoe at about 18.8 oz.
-It features a Evofiber upper that is light as a feather and breathable, as well as a low-profile outsole.
+The Empire ACC is a lightweight option at about 18.8 oz.
+It features an Evofiber upper that is light as a feather and breathable, as well as a low-profile outsole.

-Lightweight and ideal for road racing, these shoes are flexible because of its microfiber upper, and as a more evenly tight fit because of its lace system.
+Lightweight and ideal for road racing, this pair is flexible because of its microfiber upper, and as a more evenly tight fit because of its lace system.
 The collar is padded for added comfort.
-These aren’t the best when it comes to its level of comfort, but doesn’t cause discomfort in any way.
+These aren’t the best when it comes to its level of comfort but doesn’t cause discomfort in any way.

 The Empire ACC are very stiff thanks to its Easton EC90 ACC Carbon Sole.
 It has 6.5 mm stack height that makes it one of the press for power transfer since the feet as so close to the pedals.
 And while its power transfer is impressive, it does lack behind the Fi'zi:k R5B Uomo Boa in this category mainly because the heel can slip a bit.